Heating, ventilation, and air conditioning: Heating energy

-A drawback is the installation cost, which can be slightly higher than traditional HVAC systems.

-Energy efficiency can be improved even more in central heating systems by introducing zoned heating.
+Energy efficiency can be improved in central heating systems by using zoned heating.
 This allows a more granular application of heat, similar to non-central heating systems.
 Zones are controlled by multiple thermostats.
 In water heating systems the thermostats control zone valves, and in forced air systems they control zone dampers inside the vents which selectively block the flow of air.
-In this case, the control system is very critical to maintaining a proper temperature.

 Forecasting is another method of controlling building heating by calculating the demand for heating energy that should be supplied to the building in each time unit.

 Ground source heat pump

 Ground source, or geothermal, heat pumps are similar to ordinary heat pumps, but instead of transferring heat to or from outside air, they rely on the stable, even temperature of the earth to provide heating and air conditioning.
 Many regions experience seasonal temperature extremes, which would require large-capacity heating and cooling equipment to heat or cool buildings.
 For example, a conventional heat pump system used to heat a building in Montana's -70 °F low temperature or cool a building in the highest temperature ever recorded in the US—134 °F in Death Valley, California, in 1913 would require a large amount of energy due to the extreme difference between inside and outside air temperatures.
 A metre below the earth's surface, however, the ground remains at a relatively constant temperature.
 Utilizing this large source of relatively moderate temperature earth, a heating or cooling system's capacity can often be significantly reduced.
 Although ground temperatures vary according to latitude, at 6 ft underground, temperatures generally only range from 45 to 75 °F.